theBulut/internationales-haus-backend/README.md

 #### **6. Verify the Application**
 Once the application starts successfully, all necessary services should be running.
 Verify the following:
-- **Backend API Health Check:** API health check endpoint returns the operational status of the API and it should be available at `http://localhost:8080/health`
+- **Backend API Health Check:** API health check endpoint returns the operational status of the API, and it should be available at `http://localhost:8080/health`
 - **Backend API Status:** The API documentation should be available at `http://localhost:8080/swagger-ui/index.html`.
 - **Docker Services:** Ensure PostgreSQL and Redis are still active by checking Docker's active containers:
   ```bash
   docker ps
   ```

----

 With these steps, you can successfully set up and run the application.
 If any issue arises, check the application logs in the IDE or the terminal for troubleshooting.

+---
 ## **API Documentation**

 The application is documented using **Swagger/OpenAPI**.
 Accessible at: